hyperlane-dev/hyperlane-ai/dataset/dataset.md

 /// ```
 ///
 /// The macro accepts a variable name that will contain all route parameters.
-/// The variable will be available as a collection in the function scope.
+/// The variable will be available as a RouteParams type in the function scope.
 ///
 /// # Multi-Parameter Usage
 ///